Criminal Simulation and Forgery Laws in Tennessee

 • using a forged instrument or document to obtain or transfer property or money.

-Intent to defraud or injure another means an intent to get money or property that was not intended for the offender, or take legal action that the offender is not authorized to do, such as transferring property.
+Intent to defraud or injure another means an intent to get money or property that isn't intended for the offender, or to take legal action that the offender is not authorized to do, such as transferring property.
 Injury refers to a loss of money or other legal or financial injury.
-For general information about forgery and fraud crimes, see Forgery Laws and Penalties.
+Because the crime requires proof of intent only, it's not necessary for a conviction that the defendant cause the intended harm.

 Consult an Attorney